 Source: Pew Research Center tabulations and estimates, adjusted.
 2001-2002 and 2004 estimates based on March supplements to the Current Population Survey.
 2000 and 2003 estimates based on augmented march supplements to the Current Population Survey.
 2005-2014 estimates based on augmented American Community Survey (IPUMS).

 The United States is the world’s leader as a destination for immigrants.
-Since 2000, the immigrant population has increased by 30% to a record 40.4 million.
-Meanwhile, the number of unauthorized immigrants living in the United States peaked at 12 million in 2007 and has fallen since then, mainly due to a decrease in the number of new immigrants from Mexico, the single largest source of U.S. migrants.
+Since 2000, the immigrant population has increased by about 30% to a record 43.6 million in 2014.
+Meanwhile, the number of unauthorized immigrants living in the United States peaked at 12 million in 2007 and has declined to about 11 million since then, mainly due to a decrease in the number of new immigrants from Mexico, the single largest source of U.S. migrants.
 Read more